sbormann/ioBroker.iqontrol/README.md

 # Changelog

-### 0.0.31-Developing
+### 0.0.31
-* Fixed some typos
+* (Sebastian Bormann) Fixed some typos.
-* Enhanced colour-mixing of light with seperate brightness-datapoints for color and white
+* (Sebastian Bormann) Enhanced colour-mixing of light with seperate brightness-datapoints for color and white.
-* Rewritten rendering of view as praparation for further enhancements
+* (Sebastian Bormann) Rewritten rendering of view as praparation for further enhancements.

 ### 0.0.30
 * (Sebastian Bormann) Fixed io-package.json